How to Run a Technical Website Audit Without Getting Lost in the Details

 The good news?
 You can run a technical SEO audit without needing to speak "developer."

-Let’s break it down in plain English with a simple website audit checklist, real-life website audit examples, and easy-to-follow website optimization strategies that help your site run better without getting too technical.
+Let's break it down in plain English with a simple website audit checklist, real-life website audit examples, and easy-to-follow website optimisation strategies that help your site run better without getting too technical.

 What Is a Technical SEO Audit (and Why Should You Care)?

-When something’s off like broken links, slow-loading pages, or missing info your site can slip in search rankings, frustrate users, or be overlooked entirely.
-And here’s the kicker: even if you keep publishing great content, these hidden technical issues can hold you back.
-It’s like adding premium fuel to a car with engine trouble, you’re putting in effort, but not getting the results you should.
+When something's off - like broken links, slow-loading pages, or missing information - your site can slip in search rankings, frustrate users, or be overlooked entirely.
+And here's the thing: even if you keep publishing great content, these hidden technical issues can hold you back.
+It's like adding premium fuel to a car with engine trouble you're putting in the effort, but not getting the results you should.
 A technical SEO audit helps uncover and fix those issues so your content can actually work for you, not against you.

 A Simple Website Audit Checklist (No Platforms or Agencies Required)